Campus Security Authorities

 Are there exemptions to CSA reporting incidents?

-Yes, certain individuals who have significant responsibility for student and campus activities are exempt from disclosing information:
+Yes, certain individuals are exempt from disclosing information:

 - Pastoral Counselor.
 A person who is associated with a religious order or denomination, is recognized by that religious order as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.